forderud/WindowsEventLog/README.md

 `/rd:true` means events are displayed from newest to oldest, and `/f:text` displays them as text instead of XML.
 86400000 is the number of milliseconds in 24 hours.

+## Logging fundamentals

+### XPath queries
+One can use `XPath` queries to query for events from a log channel as described in [Consuming Events](https://learn.microsoft.com/en-us/windows/win32/wes/consuming-events).

+Documentation for the associated Windows [Event type schema](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-even6/8c61aef7-bd4b-4edb-8dfd-3c9a7537886b).

 ### Event severity level values
 1. Critical: `System/Level=1`
 2. Error: `System/Level=2`